KehanChen317/UIPA/README.md

 python main.py --pretrained_model=1
 ```

-## 3 Parameter setting
+## 3 Parameters setting
-All the parameters along with their descriptions are shown in `parse.py`.
+All the parameters along with their descriptions are in `parse.py`.
+You can also run UIPA with any combination of parameters you want.